google/xls/docs_src/codegen_options.md

     relaxed), XLS will find and report the minimum feasible clock period if one exists.
 If disabled, XLS will report only that the clock period was infeasible, potentially saving time.
+-   `--minimize_worst_case_throughput` is disabled by default.
+If enabled, when `--worst_case_throughput` is not specified (or disabled by setting it to 0 or a negative value), XLS will find & report the best possible worst-case throughput of the circuit (subject to all other constraints), and then proceed with codegen using that worst-case throughput.

+    NOTE: If `--clock_period_ps` is not set, XLS will first optimize for clock speed, and then find the best possible worst-case throughput within that constraint.

 -   `--worst_case_throughput=...` sets the worst-case throughput bound to use when `--generator=pipeline`.
 If set, allows scheduling a pipeline with worst-case throughput no slower than once per N cycles (assuming no stalling